learningequality/kolibri-docs/docs/install/_initial_setup.rst

 #. **Data usage and privacy - responsibilities of the adminstrator.**
-   When you are setting up a Kolibri facility, especially if in formal contexts, you need to take into consideration the relevant privacy laws and regulations.
+   When you are setting up a Kolibri facility, especially in formal contexts, you need to take into consideration the relevant privacy laws and regulations.
 You as the **super admin**, or someone you delegate, will be responsible for protecting and managing the user accounts and personal information stored on the device.
 Review the data usage and privacy statement before finihsing the facility setup.

   	.. figure:: img/super-admin-resp.png
-	   :alt: Review the super admin responsibilities regarding the data usage and privacy.
+	   :alt: Step 7 of 7 requires you to review the super admin responsibilities regarding the data usage and privacy.

 	   Review the super admin responsibilities regarding the data usage and privacy.